 Customer value analysis will be based on value stream analysis.
 A basic value proposition must be defined to identify values of concern to a customer or customer community.
 Then the value proposition must be linked to collaboration and activity value contributions.
-In the absence of an existing VDML model, development of the value stream will typically be performed top-down, considering high-level activities or stages of the business and breaking these down into a hierarchy of activities and deliverable flows.
+In the absence of an existing VDML model, development of the value stream will typically be performed top-down, starting with high-level activities or stages of the business and, from there, drilling down into further detail.
 The values of a customer value proposition are traced back up the value stream to identify sources of value and potential improvements.
 The level of detail will be driven by the level of confidence in the measurements and the need to drive down to specific capabilities and responsible organizations.
 This could start with BPMN processes, but typically this requires digging through too much detail.
 The analysis will lead to focused consideration of process improvements (BPMN).

 The analysis of customer value will lead to identification of activities might be improved to improve customer value.
 This may also lead to a “capability map” that provides a visual breakdown of the capabilities required by the activities with highlights to identify those capabilities that need improvement.